santacruzlab/Coordinate-transformation/README.md

 def spherical_cartesian(r,theta,phi):
     '''
     Tranform from spherical to cartesian coordinates.
-    theta and phi are in angles
+    theta and phi are in degrees
     '''
     theta = toRadian(theta)
     phi = toRadian(phi)